microtavor5/PetInfoPlugin/README.md

 Therefor it is possible that some variants of the pets might not be recognised, or that some actual mobs might be mistaken as a pet.

+##### Plans
+* I want to re-write the description text to be more consistent, as well as more understandable.
+* At the moment pets will be detected when right clicking in a widget (i.e. the bank or inventory), that needs to be fixed

 ###### Special thanks to the devs of the Implings and Menu Entry Swapper plugins